wtk34500000/oo-airbnb/README.md

-# BetterLyft™
+# Airbnb Relationship Practice

 ## Deliverables
-You are building an app for a Lyft/Uber competitor.
-The models that you will use for your application are: Passenger, Driver, and Ride.

-## Domain Modeling
-  - A Passenger has many rides
-  - A Driver has many rides
-  - A Ride belongs to a passenger and a driver

-Always start by drawing out the relationship either on a whiteboard or piece of paper.
-Think about how each of these models will be connected.
-From there then begin writing code.

-## Deliverables

-We'd like for you build out the following methods for each class.
-As you work, we want to make sure we are testing our code every step of the way.
-We've made a file for you to test out your methods.
-You can run the command `ruby tools/console.rb` and it will run that file, along with all of the variables or actions you declare in the `tools/console.rb`.

-#### Passenger
-A Passenger should be initialized with a name as a string.
-After the Passenger has been initialized, it shouldn't be changed.
-- `Passenger#name`
-  - Returns the name of the passenger
-- `Passenger#rides`
-  - Returns an array of Ride instances that this person has been on
-- `Passenger#drivers`
-  - Returns an array of Driver instances that this person has rode with
-- `Passenger#total_distance`
-  - Returns the floating number that represents the total distance the passenger has travelled using the service
-- `Passenger.all`
-  - Returns an array of all Passengers
-- `Passenger.premium_members`
-  - Returns an array of all Passengers who have travelled over 100 miles in total with the service

-#### Ride
-A Ride should be initialized with a driver (as a Driver object), a passenger (as a Passenger object), and a distance (as a float i.e. `3.2`).
-The distance refers to miles.
-- `Ride#passenger`
-  - Returns the Passenger object for that ride
-- `Ride#driver`
-  - Returns the Driver object for that ride
-- `Ride#distance`
-  - Returns the distance of the ride
-- `Ride.average_distance`
-  - Returns the average distance across ALL rides

-#### Driver
-A Driver should be initialized with a name as a string.
-- `Driver#name`
-  - Returns the driver's name
-- `Driver#passenger_names`
-  - Returns an array of all Passengers' names a driver has driven.
-The names should be **unique** (no repeats).
-- `Driver#rides`
-  - Returns an array of all Rides a driver has made
-- `Driver.all`
-  - Returns an array of all Drivers
-- `Driver.mileage_cap(distance)`
-  - Takes an argument of a distance (float) and returns an array of all Drivers who have driven over the mileage
+You are building an app for an Airbnb competitor
+- Your domain includes the models `Listing`, `Trip`, and `Guest`
+  - A `Listing` (i.e. a house or apartment) has many trips
+    - A listing has a city attribute which is a string of a city name, e.g. 'Seattle'
+    - It cannot be changed after it is initialized
+  - A `Guest` has many trips
+  - A `Trip` belongs to a listing and a guest
+    - It will also be initialized with a duration of the trip

+As always, begin with making sure to draw out the relationships and understand the domain.
+Then, below you will find the methods that we'd expect for you to complete.
+They are grouped by class, they are not ordered in any particular way beyond that.

+#### Listing
+- `Listing#guests`
+  - Returns an array of all Guest instances who have stayed at a listing
+- `Listing#trips`
+  - Returns an array of all Trip instances at a listing
+- `Listing#trip_count`
+  - Returns the number of trips that have been taken to that listing
+- `Listing.all`
+  - Returns an array of all Listing instances that have been created
+- `Listing.find_all_by_city`
+  - Takes an argument of a city name (as a string) and returns an array of all Listing instances for that city
+- `Listing.most_popular`
+  - Finds the listing that has had the most trips

+#### Guest
+- `Guest#listings`
+  - Returns an array of all Listing instances a guest has stayed at
+- `Guest#trips`
+  - Returns an array of all Trip instances a guest has taken
+- `Guest#trip_count`
+  - Returns the number of trips a Guest has taken
+- `Guest.all`
+  - Returns an array of all Guest instances
+- `Guest.pro_traveler`
+  - Returns an array of all Guest instances who have made over 1 trip
+- `Guest.find_all_by_name`
+  - Takes an argument of a guest's name (as a string), returns an array of Guest instances with that name

+#### Trip
+- `Trip#listing`
+  - Returns the Listing object for the trip
+- `Trip#guest`
+  - Returns the Guest object for the trip
+- `Trip.all`
+  - Returns an array of all Trips created